t5/data-structures-and-algorithms/README.md

 # data-structures-and-algorithms
-My implementations of data structures and algorithms in Python
+Implementations of data structures and algorithms in Python 3

+## Resources
+- The Algorithm Design Manual (Skiena)